ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-secappdev.md

 ##### Identity token validation
 When you use an identity token to authenticate to an application, the application needs to validate this token.
 It does this by making sure that:
-- the issuer name matches the value of the `iss` claim
+- The issuer name matches the value of the `iss` claim
 - The `aud` must contain the client-id that was used to register the application.
 - The proper signing algorithm must be defined in `alg`.
 - The current time must be before `exp`